slotdawg/ts2020/peer/peer.rst

    .. figure:: images/fsa4.png

-     Cick the **Search** button and enter the name of a file server if you wish to discover the available shares on that file server.
+     Click the **Search** button and enter the name of a file server if you wish to discover the available shares on that file server.
 You can also right-click within the dialog and select **Check All** to automatically add all discovered shares.

    .. figure:: images/fsa4a.png